-The California Child Abuse and Neglect Reporting Law requires various categories of employees, known as mandated reporters, such as teachers, catechetical leaders, youth ministers, and clergy to immediately report suspected child abuse to County Child Protective Services or law-enforcement.
+The California Child Abuse and Neglect Reporting Law requires various categories of employees, known as mandated reporters, such as teachers, catechetical leaders, youth ministers, and clergy to immediately report suspected child abuse.
+Click Here to access the California Child Abuse and Neglect Reporting Law (pages 3 and 4) for a complete list of those considered mandated reporters.

 San Bernardino County Children and Family Services